Studying online

 - Assessment

-Indicative assessments in this unit are as follows: (1) family narrative; (2) research essay; and (3) workshop participation.
+Indicative assessments in this unit are as follows: (1) family narrative; (2) essay; and (3) workshop participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.